mpg5000/JpaCriteriaHelper/README.md

 # JpaCriteriaHelper
-Helper to class to build SELECT querys with JPA Criteria Builder
+Helper class to build SELECT querys with JPA Criteria Builder.

+See examples at JpaCriteriaHelperExamples class.